bradfortner/Convergence-Jukebox-2/README.md

 - Users can navigate through music selecting songs by either Title or Artist.
 - Users can navigate to the alphabetical start of either Artist or Title using specific letter keys that employ multiple keypresses.
 - A log is kept of each song played randomly, each song paid to play, when the Jukebox is rebooted, when songs are added and when a new random list is generated.
-- Python code has been written for is included in Convergence Jukebox that’s not been documented in the released version that talks to the Dropbox folder to providing RSS feeds for digital signage systems. as well as It is possible to include code to create tweets to Twitter accounts making the jukebox useful as a global barker system.
+- Python code has been written for is included in Convergence Jukebox that’s not been documented in the released version that talks to the Dropbox folder to providing RSS feeds for digital signage systems.
+As well as It is possible to include code to create tweets to Twitter accounts making the jukebox useful as a global barker system.

 New In Convergence Jukebox 2.001;